Skip to content

 He was Chief Conductor of the Orchestre Symphonique Bienne in Switzerland, chef associé of the Orchestre National de Bordeaux and holds currently the position of Artistic Director of the Beethoven Philharmonie in Vienna.

-He has also conducted at the Bavarian State Opera in Munich, the Semperoper Dresden, Zurich Opera, Theatre de la Monnaie in Brussels, the Grand Théâtre in Geneva, Théâtre du Châtelet in Paris, Latvian National Opera Riga, the Welsh National Opera, Houston Grand Opera, New National Theatre Tokyo, the NCPA in Beijing, the Korean National Opera as well as at the Glyndebourne Festival, Edinburgh Festival, Quebec Opera Festival or the Festival in Bregenz.
+He has also conducted at the Bavarian State Opera in Munich, the Semperoper Dresden, Zurich Opera, Theatre de la Monnaie in Brussels, the Grand Théâtre in Geneva, Théâtre du Châtelet in Paris, Latvian National Opera Riga, the Welsh National Opera, Houston Grand Opera, New National Theatre Tokyo, the NCPA in Beijing, the Korean National Opera as well as at the Glyndebourne Festival, Edinburgh Festival, Quebec Opera Festival, Maifestspiele Wiesbaden, the Grafenegg Festival or the Festival in Bregenz.

 Thomas Rösner’s discography includes recordings with the Wiener Symphoniker, the Bamberg Symphony, the Polish National Radio Symphony Orchestra, the Janáček Philharmonic, Borusan Istanbul Philharmonic Orchestra, Mannheim Chamber Orchestra, Orchestre Symphonique de Bienne and the Beethoven Philharmonie.